Human Sciences Course Information

 4) Demography and Population

 Major features of past and present population trends, the socio-economic, environmental and biomedical factors affecting fertility, mortality and migration; the social, economic and political consequences of population growth, decline and ageing; and major controversies in demographic theory.
 Specific topics include traditional and transitional population systems in historical and contemporary societies; demographic transitions and their interpretation; demographic processes in post-transnational societies (modern Europe and other industrial areas) including very low fertility, longer life, international migration and new patterns of marriage and family; the changing position of women in the workforce; ethnic dimensions of demographic change; and policy interventions.
 The paper also tests knowledge of demographic analysis and techniques including data sources, the quantitative analysis of fertility and mortality, the life table, the stable population and other population models, population dynamics and projections, and limits to fertility and the lifespan.
 The paper is examined by an unseen written examination paper.

 The comparative study of social and cultural forms in the global context: to include economics and exchange, domestic structures and their reproduction, personal and collective identity, language and religion, states and conflict, understanding of biology and environment, historical perspectives on the social world and upon practice in anthropology.

 5) (b) Sociological Theory

-Theoretical perspectives including rational choice; evolutionary psychology; interpersonal interaction; social integration and networks; functionalism.
-Substantive problems including stratification; gender; race and ethnicity; collective action; norms; ideology.
+Theoretical perspectives which may include rational choice; evolutionary psychology; interpersonal interaction; social integration and networks; functionalism.
+Substantive problems which may include stratification; gender; nationalism; race and ethnicity; collective action; norms; ideology; economic development; gangs and organized crime.
 Candidates will be expected to use theories to explain substantive problems.

 In the dissertation the candidate will be required to focus on material from within the Honour School, and must show knowledge of more than one of the basic approaches to the study of Human Sciences.